La-Lojban/lojban.pw/data/pages/en/resources/guaspi/vocab1.md

-_Loglan_ has a concept of a ``mass individual''.
+_Loglan_ has a concept of a mass individual.
 According to Brown [L1] it is more characteristic of non-Western cultures.
 Here is my best explanation of it.
 Take the full referent set of an argument, and personify it so that, potentially at least, it is the same kind of thing as its members.
 For example, all sharks can be considered to be instances or manifestations of an archetypical shark god.
 This composite object is the mass individual.
-In _Loglan_ , arguments in the ``serving or portion'' category, like ``_cutri_ -water'', generally are used as mass individuals.
+In _Loglan_ , arguments in the serving or portion category, like _cutri_ -water, generally are used as mass individuals.

 Concepts and features which in other languages seem unitary are revealed in _gua\spi_ to be various.
 The mixtures above are one example, and mass individuals are another.
 Here are some examples related to mass individuals.
-Note that _``xo''_ is the default first case article for servings and portions and so in argument sites with the normal default you need not say _``xo''_.
+Note that _xo_ is the default first case article for servings and portions and so in argument sites with the normal default you need not say _xo_.

 >